DarioFerrari-git/AutoA/README.md

 # Simulator for argumentation-based coordination of autonomous connected vehicles at intersections

+Here follows a summary description of the simulator as well as instructions about how to run simulations.

 ## Architecture

 The picture below shows the main classes involved in a typical simulation, divided in three Java packages.